 Visual Hierarchy: Simplifying Surfaces and Landmarks

-You’ll see how surface simplification reduces visual noise and guides attention to key elements.
+You’ll see how surface simplification reduces all that visual noise and guides your attention to the important stuff.
 Clear visual landmarks help you navigate spaces quickly and avoid cognitive overload.
 By prioritizing a few standout features and consistent textures, you create a cleaner environment that supports faster perception and easier decision-making.
+No more staring blankly at a pile of stuff, wondering where that thing you need went.

 Surface Simplification Tips

-Surface simplification tips help you establish a clear visual hierarchy by reducing clutter on surfaces and emphasizing key landmarks.
-You’ll apply evidence-based choices that reduce cognitive load and support calm environments, using psychological triggers to guide attention and color psychology to signal priority.
+Surface simplification tips are like a good editor.
+They help you establish a clear visual hierarchy by reducing clutter on surfaces and highlighting key landmarks.
+You’ll apply evidence-based choices that reduce cognitive load and support calm environments.
+This uses psychological triggers to guide attention and color psychology to signal what’s important.
 Keep surfaces cohesive, limit textures, and choose purposeful items.

-- Group related objects and remove stray items to reveal anchors.
+- Group related objects and get rid of stray items to reveal those important anchors.

-- Limit display items to functionality or meaning to reduce decision fatigue.
+- Limit display items to things that are functional or meaningful to reduce decision fatigue.
+Otherwise, it’s just another decision you have to make.

 Visual Landmarks for Clarity